houbie/python-wraptor/README.md

 * [Facebook's PathPicker fork](https://github.com/houbie/PathPicker) (using Poetry)

 ## TODO
-* allow quoted strings in command arguments
-* display available tools and aliases as part of the help message
 * px script for Windows
 * init script that copies the pw scripts and initializes pyproject.toml + publish to PyPi